hfoffani/hypolambda/README.md

 * Run the console application.

-You can build and run the tests in OSX or Linux using the Makefile in the command line shell.
+You can build and run the tests in OSX or Linux using the Makefile in the command line shell although the tests fails to run from the Makefile.

-Running the tests under Xamarin Studio is currently not supported because the IDE doesn't integrate the NUnit console version 3.

 ### Grammar